aarpon/hrm_docs/docs/upgrade.rst

     [-] enable_code_for_huygens

-|note| If you are upgrading straight from HRM 1.2.x, please notice that as of HRM 2.0 configuration and sample files were moved as per following table.
+.. note:: If you are upgrading straight from HRM 1.2.x, please notice that as of HRM 2.0 configuration and sample files were moved as per following table.

 +----------------------+--------------------------+----------------------+----------------------+
 | Config files (new)   | Sample files (new)       | Config files (1.x)   | Sample files (1.x)   |